jc2409/fast-picorv32/README.md

 Benchmark Design
 ================

+## Benchmark Goal

 The benchmark was designed with the following criteria in mind:

-- Our cache is large: the final best-performing cache is 64 sets, 2 ways, and 16 words per line, allowing a total of 2,048 instructions.
+- **Our cache is large**: the final best-performing cache is 64 sets, 2 ways, and 16 words per line, allowing a total of 2,048 instructions.
 Therefore, the benchmark should highlight that our processor is performant even with a large benchmark program loop, with close to this many number of instructions, demonstrating advantages over teams who may have implemented a smaller cache.
-- Our cache is associative.
+- **Our cache is associative**.
 If possible, the benchmark should be designed to highlight how the associativity reduces conflict misses, such as in situations where the benchmark main loop jumps around in the program file instead of staying in a sequential set of instructions.
-- We have data memory lookahead for memory read instructions, so the benchmark should include load instructions (such as using a lookup table).
+- **We have data memory lookahead** for memory read instructions, so the benchmark should include load instructions (such as using a lookup table).
 - It would be nice to have a benchmark that does a task that could be useful in the real-world.

+## Benchmark Design

 The final benchmark is an iteration of the initial polynomial numerical integration used for preliminary testing.
 It loops through integrating 19 different 2-D quadratic polynomials sequentially for each x and y coordinate in a 48x48 grid.
 It also adds an additional "sinusoidal" term to each polynomial based on a mock sin() lookup table, to use additional load instructions.
 An example of the core code for one of the 19 polynomials is below: